embicoin/MetaFuse/README.md

 or just copy [fuse.py](https://raw.githubusercontent.com/utamaro/MetaFuse/master/fuse.py) and [metafuse.py](https://raw.githubusercontent.com/utamaro/MetaFuse/master/metafuse.py)
 1. mkdir test
 1. /metafuse.py test
+1. any files you write in ./test directory will be uploaded to MetaDisk.
+1. stop metafuse.py by ctrl-c and restart. you can access files you created in previous step.

 ## Install
 just run, no need to install.